Fishing report: Enjoy free fishing over Father's Day weekend

 Luce and Hogan Lakes — The callibaetis and damsel flies are active.
 Adults, nymphs and cripples of these insects are working well.
 The best fishing is done before noon or after sunset. — North Fork Anglers, Cody

-South Fork of the Shoshone — There is limited access to the SoFoSho due to private property laws.
+South Fork of the Shoshone — There is limited access due to private property laws.
 Do your homework and ask permission.
-Anglers should hike into the Shoshone National Forrest for bet fishing experience.
+Anglers should hike into the Shoshone National Forrest for the best fishing experience.
 The water flows are still high and swift at this time.
-Wading maybe difficult.
+Wading may be difficult.
 The water clarity is improving.
 Fish the same flies as recommended for the North Fork of the Shoshone. — North Fork Anglers, Cody.

 Upper and Lower Sunshine Reservoirs — Leech patterns have been very effective this time of year.
-Bead head nymphs stripped or slow trolled behind a kick boat or float tube also works well. .
+Beadhead nymphs stripped or slow trolled behind a kick boat or float tube also works well.
 Midges will be out, but the cutthroat have their minds on spawning now.
 Do not expect much from dry fly or emerger action.
-On the lower, larger streamer are effective on the splake and tiger trout.
+On the lower, larger streamers are effective on the splake and tiger trout.
 In shallower water, leeches, scuds, beadhead nymphs, Zebra midges and wire worms are working well. — North Fork Anglers, Cody.

 Email Mario Small at msmall@billingsgazette.com